sanfre/INVT_GD20_SimpleBackupRestoreTool/README.md

 # INVT_GD20_SimpleBackupRestoreTool
 Simple Java tool for backing up and restoring parameters from INVT GD20 VFDs.

+WARNING THIS IS A BETA TOOL, use at your own risk.

 This tool is intended for technicians who need to maintain such VFDs.
 The tool is able to backup and restore parameters through the RS485 interface.
 It is a command-line interface (CLI) tool that receives parameters from the command line in order to perform a specified action.

 For example, to back up an inverter, the user needs to supply the following parameters: